aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/working-with-documents/compare-documents/_index.md

 {{< /tabs >}}
 ## SDKs

 Using an SDK is the best way to speed up the development.
 An SDK takes care of low-level details and lets you focus on your project tasks.
-Check out our [GitHub repository](https://github.com/aspose-words-cloud) for a complete list of Aspose.Words Cloud SDKs, supplied with short and clear code examples.
+Please check out our [GitHub repository](https://github.com/aspose-words-cloud) for a complete list of Aspose.Words Cloud SDKs, supplied with short and clear code examples.

 ## SDK Examples

-Code examples for various SDKs are presented below:
+The code examples of using this REST API with various SDKs are presented below:

 {{< tabs tabTotal="8" tabID="4" tabName1="C#" tabName2="Java" tabName3="Python" tabName4="Ruby" tabName5="Node.js" tabName6="Android" tabName7="Swift" tabName8="Go" >}}
 {{< tab tabNum="1" >}}
 {{< gist "aspose-cloud" "19215e2ac3d61ca0fd78d1ca2f1c1023" "CompareDocument.cs" >}}